paternal/docker-pythons/README.md

 A docker image with several python versions, and associated python tools.

-> ⚠ Warning: If you were using those images before february 2022, be aware that the way Python versions are installed are installed have changed.
+> ⚠ Warning: If you were using those images before february 2022, be aware that the way Python versions are installed have changed.
 >
 > - Before: Python was installed using apt (which was a mess).
 > - Now: Python is compiled from source.